| Conflict of Interest

 seeking to do business with ABX.

-This policy outlines ABX’s expectations with regard to
+PURPOSE This policy outlines ABX’s expectations with regard to

 receiving or giving gifts, favors, or entertainment, along with other potential